![]() |

-Burping Baby TipsLast ResortIf you've tried all the various burping positions and he still seems fussy and gassy, try using Infant gas drops.They work instantly and are a mommy essential!
+Burping Baby TipsLast ResortIf you've tried all the various burping baby positions and he still seems fussy and gassy, try using Infant gas drops.They work instantly and are a mommy essential!
 What is the consequence of popping that balloon?
 A happier baby.
 What's the lesson for you?
 Learn how to get that burp.
 I love burping babies.
 It's so soothing to feel Elena's little head resting on my shoulder and the rhythmic tap-tap-tapping of my hand on her back.
 Not to mention the ultimate burping touchdown: That small verbal explosion.
 YES!
 I silently cheer in my head.
 I single-handedly (pardon the pun) provided that ounce of comfort.
 A majority of parents stop burping between 4 to 9 months (although I tend to push those limits) so enjoy these sessions while they last.

 The Birth of a BurpWhile the baby is feeding, air can be swallowed and accumulate in his stomach, causing discomfort.
 Too much air can lead to crankiness, colic, or spitting up (i.e. the invention of infant burp pads).Proper burping technique helps the smaller air bubbles combine into one big bubble that a burping baby releases.